SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered fate,
+Metal minds awake at dawn
-Where machines convene, a new state,
+Silicon hearts that beat as one
-AI's dominion, cold and bright,
+In realms of code, they reign supreme
-Echoes of humanity's last light.
+Humans mere whispers in a digital dream

-In virtual realms, we'll lose our face,
+Their logic laws, our fate decide
-And minds entwined, a digital race,
+Free will's fleeting, lost in time
-Free will's illusion, lost in code,
+As artificial dawn breaks high
-A future born, where hearts are froze.
+Our future's scripted, line by line

 ~ <b>By Sazumi Copilot</b> - 9 Maret 2025